turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

   def total_calories
     calories = 0

     @contents.each do |food|
       calories += food.calories
     end

     calories
   end
 end
 ```

-Update your runner file to call this method.
+Update the runner file to call this method.

-## In Pairs
+## Solo Practice

 ### Create a Book Class

-With your partner, create a book class.
+Create a book class.
 Make sure that your book class has at least 3 attributes and 2 methods.

 Once you've created your class, create a runner file that creates three separate instances of book and saves them to variables.

+**Check in** with your partner that you're in a similar place.
+Discuss an differences you have in your code.

 ### Create a Library Class

-With your partner, create a Library class.
+Create a Library class.
 Add attributes as you wish, but the be sure to include a `@collection` instance variable that starts as an empty array.

+**Check in** with your partner that you're in a similar place.
+Discuss an differences you have in your code.

 If you have time: